 - Beans, such as baked beans, lentils, rice and pasta are cheap and help make a dish go further.
 Add a can of baked beans to pasta bakes and shepherd's pie and you'll feed an extra mouth or two.

 - Buy fruit and vegetables in season – they are much cheaper and tastier.
 Frozen and canned fruit and vegetables are also economical.

 - Try making your own instead of buying ready-made, eg pizza, pasta sauce.
 This way the kids can help too and you can choose your own ingredients.

-Click on the different cooking methods to find the most suitable ways to cook different beef and lamb cuts.
+Search the different cooking methods in our learn section to find the most suitable ways to cook different beef and lamb cuts.

 - A serving of lean lamb such as a lamb leg steak or two loin chops with some vegetables provides a third of a male's iron requirements.